lhtin/You-Dont-Know-JS/scope & closures/ch1.md

 It may be self-evident, or it may be surprising, depending on your level of interaction with various languages, but despite the fact that JavaScript falls under the general category of "dynamic" or "interpreted" languages, it is in fact a compiled language.
 It is *not* compiled well in advance, as are many traditionally-compiled languages, nor are the results of compilation portable among various distributed systems.

-But, nevertheless, the JavaScript engine performs many of the same steps, albeit in more sophisticated ways than we may commonly be aware, of any traditional language-compiler.
+But, nevertheless, the JavaScript engine performs many of the same steps, __albeit__(不过) in more sophisticated ways than we may commonly be aware, of any traditional language-compiler.

 In traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps *before* it is executed, roughly called "compilation":